nus-cs2103-AY2021S2/tp/docs/team/ruixiong2211.md

   current date.
   * Justification: This feature improves the product significantly because a user can now easily filter through undelivered impending orders within a time frame they have the flexibility to be able to specify.
-  * Highlights: This enhancement affects existing fields and fields to be added in future.
+  * Highlights: This enhancement affects existing fields and fields to be added in the future.
   It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it required changes to existing fields.